t-lou/ProjectTimeManager/README.md

 # Report

-Report for project (now only tested for check-in) can be generated in RTF format.
+Report for project (now only tested for clock-in) can be generated in RTF format.

 # Logs